colindavey/k8/README.md

 #### Set iptables to legacy mode

-This is due to debuian buster using iptables v1.8.x which uses nftables as the underlying implementation, and kubernetes is not currently compatible with nftables.
+This is due to debian buster using iptables v1.8.x which uses nftables as the underlying implementation, and kubernetes is not currently compatible with nftables.

 [See this issue](https://github.com/kubernetes/kubernetes/issues/71305)